-We have been diligently socking away my paycheck every month into the ING Orange Savings account.
-The interest rate on the Orange Savings account recently dropped to .75%.
-We’ll get about $375 of interest per year if we keep the money at ING.
+We have been diligently socking away my paycheck every month into the savings account at our credit union.
+The interest rate on our saving account is 0.25%.
+We’ll get only $125 of interest per year if we keep the money at our credit union.
 This is quite a bit lower than inflation and I thought we should find a better alternative.

 The main criteria we have for this $50,000 is to keep it liquid.
 If we need to use some of this, we need to be able to get it in a week at the most.
 With this criteria, we eliminated pretty much all investments.
 Here are some other choices.

 - Stash it under the mattress – not a good idea.
 The bed will be lumpy and uncomfortable.
 Nobody will be happy with that.

 - Keep it at our credit union.
 This is not a bad choice for a saving account, but the interest rate is just not good enough for a big stash.
 This option gives the maximum flexibility.